mikedilger/gossip/README.md

 - [x] dismiss a message without blocking for future sessions
 - [ ] follow people privately or publicly

+### What Gossip Isn't

+Gossip doesn't use web technology (except for Websockets and HTTP fetch).
+There is no javascript.
+There is no HTML parsing.
+There is no HTML-based layout.
+There is no CSS.
+Because of this, there are no suprises.
+There are no XSS vulnerabilities.
+There are no CORS errors.

+On the flip side, we have (currently) shitty fonts, no color emojis, and we render many frames per second which has a computation cost.

+This is a trade off that works for the developer, who wants a reliable and secure client, not necessarily a flashy one.

 ## Building and Installing

 ### Step 1 - Install Rust